This paleo almond coconut banana bread is incredibly moist and just slightly sweet without any traditional flours or sweetener.

 What I’ve basically realized after wasting my time reading far too many articles about it is that maple syrup falls in the (quite large) gray area.

-This bread has a tablespoon of it.
+This almond coconut banana bread has a tablespoon of it.
 I’ll leave the determination up to you.

 I had no intention of specifically making a paleo bread, I just wanted a higher protein one with no traditional flours or sweetener.